AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/client-side-libraries.md

 ### Webpack DevServer - Static Markup {#webpack-dev-static}

-In the previous couple of exercises we were able to update several Sass files in the **ui.frontend** module and through a build process, ultimately see these changes reflected in AEM.
-Next we will look at a technique that leverages a [webpack-dev-server](https://webpack.js.org/configuration/dev-server/) to rapidly develop our front-end styles against **static** HTML.
+In the previous couple of exercises we were able to update several Sass files in the **ui.frontend** module and through a build process, ultimately see that these changes reflected in AEM.
+Next we look at a technique that uses a [webpack-dev-server](https://webpack.js.org/configuration/dev-server/) to rapidly develop our front-end styles against **static** HTML.

-This technique is handy if the majority of the styles and front-end code will be performed by a dedicated Front End developer who may not have easy access to an AEM environment.
+This technique is handy if most the styles and front-end code is performed by a dedicated Front End developer who may not have easy access to an AEM environment.
 This technique also allows the FED to make modifications directly to the HTML, which can then be handed off to an AEM developer to implement as components.

 1. Copy the page source of the LA skatepark article page at [http://localhost:4502/content/wknd/us/en/magazine/guide-la-skateparks.html?wcmmode=disabled](http://localhost:4502/content/wknd/us/en/magazine/guide-la-skateparks.html?wcmmode=disabled).
-1. Re-open your IDE.
+1. Reopen your IDE.
 Paste the copied markup from AEM into the `index.html` in the **ui.frontend** module beneath `src/main/webpack/static`.
 1. Edit the copied markup and remove any references to **clientlib-site** and **clientlib-dependencies**:

     ```html